rizinorg/cutter/docs/source/user-docs/menus/disassembly-context-menu/debug-context-menu.rst

 Set Program Counter (PC)
 ----------------------------------------
-**Description:** Set the Program Counter of the debugger to the current offset.
-For example, on a Intel 64bit program, Cutter will set the value of the RIP register to the current address.  *This option is only available on Debug or Emulation modes*.
+**Description:** Set the Program Counter of the debuggee to the current offset.
+For example, on an Intel 64bit program, Cutter will set the value of the RIP register to the current address.  *This option is only available on Debug or Emulation modes*.

 **Steps:** While in Debug or Emulation modes, right-click and address and choose ``Debug -> Set PC``.